mekasu0124/meks-templates/disnake.py/README.md

     </p>
 </body>
 <footer>
-    <h1 style="color: orange;">At this time Gawther is a private bot built solely for the Gawther Platform.
+    <footer style="color: orange;">At this time Gawther is a private bot built solely for the Gawther Platform.
 I am only sharing the main bot files structure for those who want to work with two bots.
 Anyone is welcome to clone the repository, but you will need to go back and adjust all code to match your server, it's roles, and channels.
 With this code being private, I will not assist in a re-write for your server.
-That is on you to figure out</h1>
+That is on you to figure out</footer>
 </footer>